gchq/sleeper/docs/17-common-problems-and-their-solutions.md

 If standard ingest tasks fail with an out of memory error ("Exception in thread main java.lang.OutOfMemoryError: Java heap space") then this is likely due to the tasks not being able to store the specified number of records in memory.
-Standard ingest works by reading a certain number of records (given by `sleeper.ingest.memory.max.batch.size`) into memory.
+Standard ingest works by reading a certain number of records (given by `sleeper.ingest.arrow.working.buffer.bytes`) into memory.
 These are sorted and then written to a local file.
-This process is repeated a certain number of times until a certain number of records in total (given by `sleeper.ingest.max.local.records`) have been written to local disk.
+This process is repeated a certain number of times until a certain number of records in total (given by `sleeper.ingest.arrow.max.single.write.to.file.records`) have been written to local disk.
-Sensible values for the parameters `sleeper.ingest.memory.max.batch.size` and `sleeper.ingest.max.local.records` obviously depend on the data - the more fields the schema has and the bigger those fields are, the more space will be used and the fewer records will fit into memory / on disk.
+Sensible values for the parameters `sleeper.ingest.arrow.max.local.store.bytes` and `sleeper.ingest.arrow.batch.buffer.bytes` obviously depend on the data - the more fields the schema has and the bigger those fields are, the more space will be used and the fewer records will fit into memory / on disk.

-If you see an out of memory error, then try reducing `sleeper.ingest.memory.max.batch.size`.
-When reducing this parameter it is a good idea to also reduce `sleeper.ingest.max.local.records`.
+If you see an out of memory error, then try reducing `sleeper.ingest.arrow.max.local.store.bytes`.
+When reducing this parameter it is a good idea to also reduce `sleeper.ingest.arrow.batch.buffer.bytes`.
 To change these parameters, use the administration client described in the [system status documentation](06-status.md).

+(Presently the implemenation is based on arrow ingest whereas previously it was based on an arraylist.)

 ## I created an instance, destroyed it and then recreating it failed